mailslurp/mailslurp-client/docs-markdown/classes/EmailControllerApi.md

 ▸ **markAsReadRaw**(`requestParameters`, `initOverrides?`): `Promise`<[`ApiResponse`](../interfaces/ApiResponse.md)<[`EmailPreview`](../interfaces/EmailPreview.md)\>\>

 Marks an email as read or unread.
 Pass boolean read flag to set value.
 This is useful if you want to read an email but keep it as unread
-Mark an email as read on unread
+Mark an email as read or unread

 #### Parameters